 An ingenious way to get all three minerals at once is with 310 Lemonades, which contain all 3 electrolytes, along with a caffeine-free green tea extract to boost fat-burning.
 The lemonades have no artificial sweeteners and only 10 calories per serving; Plus, they come in a tempting variety of flavors, and they’re great for on-the-go.

 When you don’t get enough sleep, it raises levels of the hormone, cortisol, in your body.
 This can negatively affect your mood and make keto-flu symptoms (such as fatigue and irritability) even worse.

 To ensure you get enough rest, don’t have caffeine later in the day, and put a relaxing bedtime routine in place to help you fall asleep and stay asleep.
 Always factor in 7-8 hours of sleep per night for optimal health.

 5) Make Sure You’re Getting Enough Fat

 Finally, make sure you’re following the keto diet correctly, and getting the higher fat amounts that you need.
-We recommend that you calculate your macronutrients so you know exactly how much protein, fat and carbs you should be eating each day.
+We recommend that you calculate your macronutrients using a keto calculator so you know exactly how much protein, fat and carbs you should be eating each day.

 The reason you increase your fat so drastically on keto, is because it can help you reduce cravings and feel more satisfied.
 Plus, when you eat more fat along with moderate protein, your blood sugar stays balanced, which can also help reduce keto flu symptoms.